smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Added print of memory in use by thread, with warning is available memory drops below 500M
 * Added JConsole support
 * Added print of R process ID.
 It is not possible to access procxcess related information for this sub process in Java.
+* Document R debugging and memory management.
+* Rewrote ZIP file extract to use all files in R temporary directory, changed ZIP file extension to .zip so windows understands it, supported directory trees, fixed error handling, added support for separate *createZipFile* and *getZipFile* methods [both do create at present]

 #### Database TODO list (deferred to November 2017): SQL Server Port